4 Great Burger Places in Texas | Alina Andras | NewsBreak Original

-If you live in Texas and you also love eating burger, here is a list of four amazing burger places in Texas that are known for serving absolutely delicious burgers, made with fresh and high-quality ingredients only, so if you have never been to any of them, definitely pay them a visit next time you get the chance.
+If you live in Texas and you also happen to love burgers, here is a list of four amazing burger places in Texas that are well-known for serving absolutely delicious burgers, made with fresh ingredients only.

 4 Great Burger Places in Texas